FullertonVGDC/PenguinDeliveryService/README.md

 ## Questions?
 If there are any questions, feel free to post in the Programming channel on Discord and a programming lead will help you.

-# Rules of Conduct
-Please be sure to read the Rules.PDF file to understand how the board expects all of our members to conduct themselves.
-Failure to abide by these rules may result in the board revoking your access to this GitHub Project and termination of club membership.